Rajat-Bisht-09/Data-Science-Projects/E-Commerce Customer Churn Prediction/README.md

 The project successfully predicted customer churn with a high degree of accuracy.
 The findings provide valuable insights into customer behavior, helping businesses identify at-risk customers.
 Future work includes:
 - Improving the model by incorporating more advanced techniques such as deep learning.
 - Deploying the model into a production environment to make real-time predictions.
-- Integrating customer feedback and external factors such as market trends for more comprehensive churn prediction.

 ### 9. For Further Information
 For more details and code implementation, please refer to the project notebook included in this repository.

----

-This outline covers every aspect of your project and provides a clear and detailed explanation for potential viewers on GitHub.